r-bota/MetCollectionAPI-Art-Randomizer/README.md

 # MetCollectionAPI-Art-Randomizer

-Pulls random artwork from the Met Collection API.
+Pulls and displays random artwork from the Met Collection API.
+Written in vanilla JS.